janaabuasbeh/sanic/README.md

 ### Existing tool

 The existing tool that was used for the coverage measurement is Coverage.py which was provided in the gitbook.
-To execute the tool, we implemented “pip install coverage”.
-Based on that we either used the command “python -m coverage run -m pytest” for windows and “coverage run -m pytest” for mac which ran the coverage.
-We also added the modules required to run it such as “pip install sanic” and other required modules.
-Based on that, “python -m coverage report” was used to generate the report and it was exported as an html via “python -m coverage html”.
+To execute the tool, we implemented “*pip install coverage*”.
+Based on that we either used the command “*python -m coverage run -m pytest*” for **windows** or “*coverage run -m pytest*” for **mac** which ran the coverage.
+We also added the modules required to run it such as “*pip install sanic*” and other required modules.
+Based on that, “python -m coverage report” for **windows** or "*coverage report*" for **mac** was used to generate the report in the terminal.
+It was exported as an html file via “*python -m coverage html*” for **windows** or "*coverage html*" for **mac**.

 ![alt text](Screenshots/General/sanic_initial_coverage.png "instrumentation result")